Community Service. Building Faith and Character

 Volunteers help sort food, clothing and hygiene items, and distribute food to those in need.
 St. Hyacinth is especially grateful for translators (Spanish/English), and students looking to practice their language skills learned inside the classroom.

 Service opportunities are available each Wednesday immediately following the school day until 6 pm.
 Address: 1414 W. Becher Street, Milwaukee.
+Please contact Mr. Tom Chmielewski with questions.

 Ambassador responsibilities include: fall middle school visits, Pius XI recruitment events, serving as an October Open House tour guide, student shadow host, and assisting during incoming Freshman course selection.